How To Illuminate Flag Poles, Chimneys, Sheds, And Gazebos

 Deciding on the needs of each area of your home will help to streamline the decisions on what kind of lighting and lighting fixtures to install.
 You may want task lighting over the bar-be-que.
 Maybe you want to brighten up the darkest parts of your yard for security with strategically placed floodlights.
 Perhaps you’ll want to install uplighting for your trees or illuminate a unique architectural feature on your home with spotlights.
 You’re not limited to one style.
 If you want one type of light for the bar-be-que area, that same lighting doesn’t have to light up your dining area.

 Let one style and brightness complement another.
-This is where smart technology and creating zones for your outdoor lighting come in!
+This is where smart technology and creating zones for your outdoor lighting design planning comes in!

 Creating Landscape Lighting Zones Maximizes Versatility